BlueSmiley/Phorest-techtest-TonyPrasad/README.md

 This serves as a simple TODO for me and also hopefully helps people reviewing my code, my thought process and how I split work.

-1. Add spacing between form fields to prevent them being completely cramped
-2. Split display of GET results into own card like widget
+1. Split display of GET results into own card like widget
-3. Add button to easily add voucher to queried clients
+2. Add button to easily add voucher to queried clients
-4. Simpler date format entry
+3. Simpler date format entry
-5. Validation of fields to reduce invalid values
+4. Validation of fields to reduce invalid values
-6. Button to swap between the POST and GET functionalities
+5. Button to swap between the POST and GET functionalities